kojix2/LibUI/README.md

 ```

 * Callbacks
-  * In Ruby/Fiddle, C callback function is written as an object of
+  * In Ruby/Fiddle, a C callback function is written as an object of
     `Fiddle::Closure::BlockCaller` or `Fiddle::Closure`.
     In this case, you need to be careful about Ruby's garbage collection.
     If the function object is collected, memory will be freed